 Sorry for not responding in time.
 It is safe to move this to next minor - right now, the risk I mentioned is only hypothetical and would only affect us if OpenSSL decided to change their internals.

-#6 Updated by Akira Tanaka about 3 years ago
+#6 Updated by Akira Tanaka over 3 years ago

 - Status changed from Assigned to Closed